biocatiit/website/content/pages/about_saxs.rst

 Equilibrium SAXS
 ===================

-The BioCAT standard experimental set-up includes a Pilatus 1M detector from Dectris (Switzerland) and a camera of 3.5 m sample-to-detector distance to access a range of momentum transfer, q, from ~0.004 to 0.36 Å\ :sup:`-1`.
+The BioCAT standard experimental set-up includes a Pilatus3 X 1M detector from Dectris and a camera of ~3.7 m sample-to-detector distance at 12 keV to access a range of momentum transfer, q, from ~0.004 to 0.36 Å\ :sup:`-1`.
 This range of q allows not only accurate determination of radius of gyration, but also detailed modeling using ab initio and rigid body approaches.
-A temperature controlled quartz capillary (1.0 mm ID) flow cell with `coflow sample geometry <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5137223/>`_ is used for SEC-SAXS and SEC-MALS-SAXS sample measurement.
+A temperature controlled quartz capillary (1.0 mm ID) flow cell with `coflow sample geometry <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5137223/>`_ is used for batch mode SAXS, SEC-SAXS and SEC-MALS-SAXS sample measurement.
 The coflow setup minimizes radiation damage on the sample, ensuring optimum signal to noise and baseline stability for consistently high quality data.
-For batch mode SAXS a temperature controlled quartz capillary (1.5 mm ID, 1.52 mm OD) flow cell is used for sample measurement.

-Note: Currently, switching between SEC-SAXS/SEC-MALS-SAXS and batch mode experiments takes ~1 shift and must be arranged with a beamline scientist prior to your beamtime.

 The BioCAT beamline provides the following three modes of equilibrium SAXS.